ZhgChg.Li

 report_paths: "./Product/fastlane/test_output/*.junit"

-# Comment on Build Failure
+# Comment on build failure

 - name: Build Failure Comment